Research

 I hope to explore the following question in this project: under what conditions is it appropriate to blame oneself for one's mental illness?
 Orthodox theories approach this question by considering three factors: (a) the person being blamed; (b) the blamer; (c) the blaming interaction.
 The propriety conditions of self-blame in the context of mental illness raise interesting questions to all three factors.

-Other topics
+Other Interests

 -